Co-Editor in Chief, Nexus Network Journal

 Kim Williams is a writer and editor living and working in Italy.
 She received her degree in Architectural Studies from the University of Texas in Austin, and is licensed as an architect in New York State.
 Her apprenticeship was done in the offices of Philip Johnson in New York.
 She became interested in mathematics and architecture while writing Italian Pavements: Patterns in Space (Houston: Anchorage Press, 1997) about the role of decorated pavements in the history of Italian architecture.
-In 1996 she began the international conference series "Nexus: Architecture and Mathematics," the ninth edition of which, Nexus 2012, will take place in Milan, Italy, 11-14 June 2012.
+In 1996 she began the international conference series "Nexus: Architecture and Mathematics," the tenth edition of which, Nexus 2014, will take place in Ankara, Turkey, 9-12 June 2014.
 In 1999 she founded the Nexus Network Journal to provide a dedicated venue for scholarly research in architecture and mathematics.
 In 2000 she founded Kim Williams Books, an independent press for books about architecture and mathematics.

 Kim Williams Books